 Providing Software Solutions For The Active Family Law Attorney......

-Support 2017 for Maryland has been updated to generate the most current Child Support Worksheet revisions dated 8/2016.
+Support 2018 for Maryland generates the most current Child Support Worksheet revisions dated 8/2016.

 MarginSoft was founded by Craig Ross, a family law attorney from Ann Arbor, Michigan, who has reviewed a myriad of child support and alimony cases over the last 30 years.
 His alimony/maintenance theories are incorporated into our Support Series of programs.
 Programming and product support are provided by Roger Ross of Pioneer, California.
 You can use the Feedback link on this site to contact us by email.